ami-iit/bipedal-locomotion-framework/utilities/calibration-delta-updater/README.md

-# calibration-delta-updater
+# blf-calibration-delta-updater

-**calibration-delta-updater** is a simple tool for updating the calibration delta of the robot.
+**blf-calibration-delta-updater** is a simple tool to semi-automatic update of the calibration delta of a YARP-based robot.

 ## :computer: Dependencies

-**calibration-delta-updater** depends of the [`YarpImplementation` of the `ISensorBridge`](https://github.com/dic-iit/bipedal-locomotion-framework/tree/master/src/RobotInterface/YarpImplementation) and on the [python bindings](https://github.com/dic-iit/bipedal-locomotion-framework/tree/master/bindings/python/RobotInterface).
+**blf-calibration-delta-updater** depends of the [`YarpImplementation` of the `ISensorBridge`](https://github.com/dic-iit/bipedal-locomotion-framework/tree/master/src/RobotInterface/YarpImplementation) and on the [python bindings](https://github.com/dic-iit/bipedal-locomotion-framework/tree/master/bindings/python/RobotInterface).
 To run the script you also need to install some additional python dependencies

 ```
 sudo apt-get install python3-numpy python3-lxml